-Games, YouTube and hugs: How Gaza mothers calm terrified children amid war
+Games, YouTube, hugs: How Gaza mothers calm terrified kids amid Israel war

 Making up nearly half of the 2.3 million people trapped in Gaza, children are suffering from the mental and emotional fallout of years of blockade and violence.
 According to a 2022 study by the non-profit Save the Children, four out of five children in the enclave grapple with depression, grief and fear.

 Israel’s ongoing assault on Gaza, which it launched following the October 7 attacks by the armed wing of the Palestinian group Hamas, has killed at least 2,382 Palestinians and wounded 9,714 others so far.
+Hamas’ attacks on Israel killed more than 1400 people.

-It has also left parents scrambling to keep their kids alive and mentally healthy through what they describe as the fiercest aggression they have faced in years.
+The conflict has also left parents in Gaza scrambling to keep their kids alive and mentally healthy through what they describe as the fiercest attack they have faced in years.

 After Israel cut off the electricity in Gaza last Monday, residents now live in the dark amid dwindling fuel supplies, which are needed to operate generators.
 Many parents use what limited internet access they have to seek advice for comforting their children on platforms like YouTube and WhatsApp support groups.